Printing Terms

 GIF

-An eight bit (256 colors or shades of grey) or less computer file format by CompuServe.
-Commonly used to post photographic images to computer bulletin boards and the internet, GIF files are almost never used for professional printing.
+An eight bit, 256 colors or shades of grey, or less computer file format by CompuServe.
+Commonly used to post photographic images on the internet.
+GIF files are almost never used for professional printing.

 Gloss

-the property that’s responsible for coated paper’s shiny or lustrous appearance; also the measure of a sheet’s surface reflectivity.
+The property that’s responsible for coated paper’s shiny or lustrous appearance; also the measure of a sheet’s surface reflectivity.
 Gloss is often associated with quality: higher quality coated papers exhibit high gloss.
-Champion Kromekote is a paper noted and sold for its exceptionally high gloss.
 See also cast coating, coated paper.

 Grade

-a type or class of paper identified as having the same composition and characteristics.
+A type or class of paper identified as having the same composition and characteristics.
 Grade is a generic paper category, such as writing, offset, cover, tag, and index paper.
-It can also refer to the quality level of the paper; or to a mill’s specific brand of paper, such as Champion Carnival, Benefit, or Kromekote.
+It can also refer to the quality level of the paper.

 Grain

-the direction in which more fibers lie in a sheet of paper.
+The direction in which more fibers lie in a sheet of paper.
 As paper is formed, the slurry of fibers moves forward on the forming wire at high speeds, aligning the fibers in the direction of the movement and creating the grain.
 At the same time, the machine shakes the slurry of fibers from side to side, so that the fibers crisscross.
 This crisscrossing creates a web of fibers, and gives the paper strength in both directions while maintaining a predominant grain, or direction.
 As the moisture in the air changes, the individual fibers take in moisture and swell sideways, rather than from end to end; this explains why paper will expand or shrink across the grain, and is more flexible along the grain and stiffer against the grain.
 For books and other bound work, the grain should run parallel with the binding, creating a smoother fold, making the pages easier to turn, and allowing the paper to swell across the grain.
 If the binding runs across the grain, the free ends of the paper will swell or shrink with moisture changes, but the bound ends will not.
 The book will buckle and the binding will weaken.
 With sheet paper, the grain direction is indicated by underscoring the dimension along which the grain lies, or by changing the order of the numbers.
-For example, a 23″x35″ sheet is grain long; a grain short sheet is indicated by 25″x35″, or 35″x23″.
+For example, a 23 in x 35 in sheet is grain long; a grain short sheet is indicated by 25 in x 35 in, or 35 in x 23 in.
 On web paper, the grain runs along the length of the paper web.
 See also binding, formation, grain long, grain short, papermaking, slurry.

 Grain Long

-grain running along the length, or long side, of a sheet of paper (23″x35″).
+Grain running along the length, or long side, of a sheet of paper.
 Fibers line up parallel to the long side of the paper.
-This book in your hands is an example of grain-long binding.
 See also grain, grain short.

 Grain Short

-grain running along the width, or short side, of a sheet of paper (35″x23″).
+Grain running along the width, or short side, of a sheet of paper.
 Fibers line up parallel to the short side of the paper.
 See also grain, grain long.

 Grammage